HPC-FAIR/tarql/README.md

 CSV files need some preprocessing:
 * remove space and special characters in column names.
 Or the parser will fail
 * each row should already have a unique id for each record.
 Or you can add a new first column and use row id as the unique ID.

+The generated file is .nt , notation3 or N3 syntax of RDF.

+https://rdf-translator.appspot.com/ can convert .nt file into json-ld or any other file formats.

+The online convert needs Input to be selected at N3.
+Automatic recognition may not work.